FadyAdel04/Live-Quiz-Server/APACHE_SETUP.md

 # Apache Setup Guide for Quiz Server

-This guide explains how to run the Quiz Server behind Apache using WebSocket proxying.
+This guide explains how to run the Quiz Server behind Apache using HTTP/HTTPS reverse proxy.

 ## Overview

-The Quiz Server has been converted to use WebSocket protocol, which allows it to be proxied through Apache.
+The Quiz Server uses HTTP/HTTPS protocol with REST API endpoints and Server-Sent Events (SSE) for real-time updates.
 Apache handles SSL/TLS termination, while the Python server runs on localhost without SSL.

 ## Prerequisites

 1. Apache 2.4+ with the following modules enabled:
    - `mod_ssl` (for HTTPS)
    - `mod_proxy` (for reverse proxy)
-   - `mod_proxy_wstunnel` (for WebSocket support)
+   - `mod_proxy_http` (for HTTP proxy support)
+   - `mod_headers` (for setting headers)
-   - `mod_rewrite` (for WebSocket detection)
+   - `mod_rewrite` (for HTTP to HTTPS redirect)

 2. Python dependencies installed:
    ```bash